DrakeRyzer/DrakeSW5E/Species/Droid/index.md

 - *Droid Class V:* Can speak [Binary](https://swse.fandom.com/wiki/Binary)

 ## Droid Size
 You can choose to play a Medium, Small or Tiny Droid; dependent on your chosen Droid Class.
-Droids of other sizes exist, but they are controlled by the GM.
+Droids of larger sizes exist, but they are normally only controlled by the GM.

 A Droid's size might influence its Ability Score modifiers or additional traits based on its class.